ethancoote/UFC-Fighter-Rank/README.md

 An ELO system is zero-sum, meaning that the winner of a match will gain the same number of points as the loser will lose.
 The amount of points won and lost in a match is calculated based on the likelihood of victory or defeat.

-Put simply, fighters will gain many points for beating higher ranked opponents, and gain relatively few points for beating lower ranked opponents.
-The inverse is also true.
-Fighters will lose more points for losing to lower ranked opponents, and lose less points for losing to higher ranked opponents.
+Fighters will gain many points for beating higher ranked opponents, and gain relatively few points for beating lower ranked opponents.
+Inversely, fighters will lose more points for losing to lower ranked opponents, and lose less points for losing to higher ranked opponents.

 Only fighters with 3 or more matches in a division will be ranked in that division.
 A fighter's rating will carry over across weight classes.
 This means that each fighter has only a single rating, which is affected by all matches across weight classes.